 - You registered the data store using ArcMap, ArcGIS Server Manager, or ArcGIS Pro 2.4 or an earlier release.

-If your data store is registered with multiple federated servers, and you used the same name for the data store when you registered it with each of those federated servers, the portal administrator must associate the data store item with each additional server, as described in the next section.
+If your data store is registered with multiple federated servers, and you used the same name for the data store when you registered it with each of those federated servers, the organization administrator must associate the data store item with each additional server, as described in the next section.

-If the portal administrator does not use the federateDataItem REST operation to associate the additional federated servers—for example, you instead add federated servers to the item from the data store item page—you will end up with duplicate registered data stores.
+If the organization administrator does not use the federateDataItem REST operation to associate the additional federated servers—for example, you instead add federated servers to the item from the data store item page—you will end up with duplicate registered data stores.
 This results in the following:

 - When you publish services from data in the data store, the publishing client will choose one of the duplicate data stores.
 You do not have control over which one it uses and you have no way to identify which one it did use.